Some Facts and Sources, Braille Music and Technology

 Braille music is produced by transcribers working independently or through agencies, which provide music on loan or for purchase.
 A database listing most agencies' holdings is The Louis catalog, run by the American Printing House at http://www.aph.org/louis A growing number of sources, national and international, have music holdings.
 See our resource list pagefor web sites.

 Arranging to have music that is not already available put into braille usually involves locating a certified transcriber who has the time to take on the assignment.
 Ideally, a student or school should build a relationship with a transcriber, who can prepare materials the school can provide in advance.
-Lists of transcribers may be found on the Music Section's web site http://www.loc.gov/nls/music and also that of the National Braille Association, http://nationalbraille.org National Braille Press, http://www.nbp.org, maintains a list of transcribing agencies nationwide.
+The most current list of certified transcribers is maintained by the Library of Congress's Music Section and available on their web site. .
+The direct link is https://www.loc.gov/nls/braille-audio-reading-materials/music-materials/circular-no-4-braille-music-transcribers/">https://www.loc.gov/nls/braille-audio-reading-materials/music-materials/circular-no-4-braille-music-transcribers/"> The National Braille Association maintains a list of transcribers and agencies nationwide, which may be found on their web site http://www.nbp.org, maintains a list of transcribing agencies nationwide.
 Although most of the agencies listed produce literary braille, some may have a staff member knowledgable in the braille music code and may be a resource for people in their local service areas.
 Skilled transcribers are much in demand and their specialized work is greatly appreciated.
 A good way for sighted people to learn what's involved in transcribing music, or get enough of an understanding of how the braille music code works through hands-on practice, is to take the correspondence course, Braille Music Basics, from the Hadley School for the Blind.
 The actual process of becoming a braille music transcriber involves taking a correspondence course from the Library of Congress and passing the certification exam.

 The braille music code can be learned by people of any age, but it is generally recommended that learning wait until the student is already a fluent reader of contracted literary braille.
 Beyond that, such considerations of how and when the code should be learned--whether separately or along with an instrument, or after lessons in the instrument have begun--will depend on many circumstances.
 Some of these include the students' needs, abilities, and preferences; the amount of time available to both a student and teacher in the midst of other school activities; and whether lessons are being taught by a vision teacher who may or may not know how to read music, a teacher cognizant of the braille music system or a general piano or instrumental teacher who does not know braille.
 A teacher does not need to know the braille code in order to help a motivated student gain fluency in reading music.
 However, a plan should be in place.
 It needs to be understood that a student is going to need time to learn the basics of the music code before being able to make full use of it in the regular music class.
 We again mention the Braille Music Basics course available from the Hadley School for the Blind As a good way for sighted people to get some background and experience.
 Today, there are a number of places parents and teachers can turn to to discuss the particular situation and find people and strategies that can help.
 See the section on support on this page.